MinecraftForgeFrance/nodebb-plugin-extended-markdown/README.md

 ![Heading with background](demo/heading.png?raw=true)

-Currently the plugin haven't any option to change the color, but you can still override the css by adding:
+You can override the style using custom css:
 ```css
 .text-header {
     background-color: anotherColor;
 }
 ```
-in you nodebb custom css (admin/appearance/customise).
+(Admin cp -> Appearance -> Custom Content -> Custom CSS/SASS).

 ### Grouped code
-Also added for the needs of our tutorials, it allow to show multiples languages with nice tabs.
-The syntaxe is a bit complex:
+Also added for the needs of our tutorials, it allows showing multiples languages with nice tabs.
+The syntax is a bit complex:
 ```
 ===group
 \```python